aws-samples/sample-vonage-serverless-sonic/README.md

 - Node.js and npm installed
 - Docker installed and running (for building the runtime container)

+### ### 2.
+Create a Vonage Application

+1. Create a Vonage application in the Vonage Dashboard and capture the `APPLICATION ID` from the Vonage console.
+2. Copy .env.template to a new file .env and add your vonage application ID.

 ### 2. Deploy Infrastructure

 ```bash